-Chapter 14 Residential
+Chapter 14A Residential

-14.1 Introduction
+14A.1 Introduction

 - a.
-This introduction is to assist the lay reader to understand how this chapter works and what it applies to.
+This introduction is to assist the lay reader to understand how this sub-chapter works and what it applies to.
 It is not an aid to interpretation in a legal sense. - b.
-The provisions in this chapter give effect to the Chapter 3 Strategic Direction Objectives. - c.
-This chapter relates to residential activities, community activities, and where appropriate, small scale commercial activities that occur within new and existing residential areas throughout the District.
+The provisions in this sub-chapter give effect to the Chapter 3 Strategic Direction Objectives. - c.
+This sub-chapter relates to residential activities, community activities, and where appropriate, small scale commercial activities that occur within new and existing residential areas throughout the District.
 Objectives, policies, rules, standards and assessment criteria provide for these activities in each of the residential zones identified in this chapter. - d.
-This chapter seeks to manage the scale and character of new development in the residential areas in accordance with the strategic approach to development in Greater Christchurch, including provision for both greenfields development and intensification, particularly around Key activity centres and the Central City. - e.
+This sub-chapter seeks to manage the scale and character of new development in the residential areas in accordance with the strategic approach to development in Greater Christchurch, including provision for both greenfields development and intensification, particularly around Key activity centres and the Central City. - e.
 A number of the provisions in this chapter give effect to the requirements of the Act and the National Policy Statement on Urban Development to provide for intensification in urban areas, including by implementing the Medium Density Residential Standards.
 However, the Act enables those intensification requirements to be reduced where justified by a "qualifying matter".
 In this chapter the reduction in intensification due to qualifying matters has been implemented in two ways: by having the Medium Density Residential or High Density Residential zones, but enabling lesser intensification than the Medium Density Residential Standards require in the areas or sites in those zones where a qualifying matter applies; or by having a lower density residential zone, for example the Residential Suburban or Residential Hills Zone, because the rules for that zone provide the level of density that the qualifying matter necessitates.
-Further information on qualifying matters can be found in 14.3, How to interpret and apply the rules, sub-clause g.
+Further information on qualifying matters can be found in 14A.3, How to interpret and apply the rules, sub-clause f. - f.
+Sub-chapter 14A contains the objectives, policies and methods relating to residential zones located around larger commercial centres.
+This Chapter is distinct from Chapter 14B, which contains the objectives, policies and methods relating to the Chapter 14B pathway for the identified overlay areas and provisions for all other residential zones.
+Reference should be made to 14.1 to 14.3 for an overview of how each Chapter is applied.